Skip navigation

 Avian influenza

-Avian Influenza (AI) is a disease caused by a virus that primarily infects domestic poultry and wild birds such as geese, ducks, and shore birds.
-Each year, there is a “bird flu” season and some forms of the “bird flu” are worse than others.
-Wild birds, especially waterfowl, are a natural reservoir for mild strains of AI.
+Avian Influenza is a disease caused by a virus that mainly infects domestic poultry and wild birds, but can sometimes infect other animals, and in rare cases humans.
+Each year, there is a “bird flu” season and some forms of the bird flu are worse than others.
+Avian Influenza virus can be classified into two types:

 Can people become infected with Avian influenza?